 For transfer pricing purposes, the reporting period is the calendar year.
-Taxpayers having transactions with controlled operations during the reporting year with a counterparty in amount exceeding UAH 10 million (≈ USD 239 thousand) should submit a report on controlled operations and a notification on participating in a multinational group to the tax office before 1 October of the following year (in a prescribed format) and the transfer pricing documentation on them - within 30 days after the tax office's request.
+Taxpayers having transactions with controlled operations during the reporting period with one counterparty in amount exceeding UAH 10 million should submit a report on controlled operations and a notification on participating in a multinational group to the tax office before 1 October of the following year (in a prescribed format) and the transfer pricing documentation on them - within 30 days after the tax office's request.